 Celtic vs Hearts predictions, team news, betting tips, odds and Bet Builder

 Celtic face Hearts in the William Hill Scottish Premiership.
-Get match details, betting tips, predictions and TV info for the title decider at Celtic Park.
+Get match details, betting tips, predictions and TV info for today's title decider at Celtic Park.

 Celtic vs Hearts kick-off, date & TV info